 Note: Members who were not proficient in 2020/2021 will need to complete a timed pool swim prior to attending skills maintenance.
 This must be completed by an endorsed delegate and returned to the office click here to download the form

-What is required for skills maintenance this season?
+What is required for skills maintenance (proficiency) this season?

 You will need to complete the following:

-Pay and renew your membership for 2021/22 (access via Members Area) Also check all your details are correct and up to date (e.g. driver's/marine licence, email address, etc.) via the SLSA Members Area (login then click memberships > update your personal details).
+Pay and renew your membership for 2021/22 (access via SLSA members area) Also check all your details are correct and up to date (e.g. driver's/marine licence, email address, etc.) via the SLSA members area (login then click memberships > update your personal details).

-Hold a current Blue Card (if aged 18 years or older).
+Hold a current Blue Card (if aged 18 years or older) click here for online Blue Card submission instructions.
 If you have questions about Blue Cards please email firstname.lastname@example.org

-If you hold a Blue Card you must complete (i) Child Youth Risk Management Strategies (CYRMS) induction and (ii) SLSA safeguarding course.
-These are completed online via the Members Area click here for CYRMS instructions
+If you hold a Blue Card you must complete two modules (i) Child Youth Risk Management Strategies (CYRMS) induction and (ii) SLS Child Safe Awareness Course.
+These are both completed online via the Members Area click here for instructions on how to complete these

 Read the 2021-2022 SLSQ skills maintenance bulletin click here to open this

-Complete the online theory and assessment click here for instructions
+Complete the online theory (watch the video) and assessment (answer the questions) click here for instructions

-Enrol into a practical face-to-face skills maintenance assessment event click here for instructions.
+Enrol into a practical face-to-face skills maintenance assessment event click here for instructions on how to enrol

 Public Safety and Aquatic Rescue training manual 35th edition (PSAR35)